Furniture Glossary®

 Standing Mirror:

-A freestanding mirror used as a home accent.
+A standing mirror is a freestanding mirror that can be used as an accent in any room.
 These mirrors enhance the décor of a space, and help facilitate full-scale dressing in a bedroom or dressing area.

 Table Lamp:

-A small lamp which is intended to rest atop a desk, table, or nightstand.
+A table lamp is a small lamp which is intended to rest atop a desk, end table, or nightstand.

 Throw:

-A term used to describe a blanket that is intended to be used with a sofa or some other living room seat.
-Throws provide warmth, but they are also used as stylish accessories, which is why they often display beautiful textures and interesting prints.
+Throw is a term used to describe a blanket that is intended to be used with a sofa or some other living room seat.
+Throw blankets provide warmth, but they are also used as stylish accessories, which is why they often display beautiful textures and interesting prints.

 Throw Pillow:

-A loose, decorative pillow typically used with sofas, loveseats and large armchairs to promote interest and style.
+A throw pillow is a loose, decorative pillow typically used with sofas, loveseats and large armchairs to promote interest and style.

 Throw Rug:

-Small area rugs designed to be a secondary accent piece in a room.
+A throw rug is a small area rug designed to be a secondary accent piece in a room.

 Design Element Terminology